If you haven't read my first wonders of Taipei post, click here.

 Inside Longshan Temple upon entrance to the outer gate

-Longshan temple is one of the most iconic and oldest temple in Taiwan.
+Longshan Temple is one of the most iconic and oldest temples in Taiwan.
 People gather to ask blessings and pay tribute to their Gods.
 We paid a visit to see how locals offer their prayers.

 Locals offering foods.
 Angle facing the entrance where we entered